theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

 ## Modifying roles and creating new ones

-The same process handles:
+Modifying a role is needed when:
-* Creating a new delegated role
+* A new delegated role is created
-* Inviting a new signer to a role
+* A new signer is invited to a role
-* Removing a signer from a role
+* A signer is removed from a role
+* The required threshold of signatures is changed

 Roles are modified with `tuf-on-ci-delegate <event> <role>`.
 * The event name can be chosen freely (and will be used as a branch name).
 If the signing